My Healing Journey

 Or, an alternative title could be "Why This Site Exists?"

 I have a good and rich life.
-I am a father, husband, scientist, educator, photographer, and musician.
+I am a father, scientist, educator, photographer, and musician.
 And I had what outwardly appeared to be a normal childhood, with loving parents and extended family.
 But it was not at all normal.
 I was sexually, emotionally, and spiritually abused mainly by a priest for many years, and survived by compartmentalizing my internal structure to the point where it became fractured.

 My healing journey began in 1991, shortly after college.
 It probably began before that in some fashion, but I first asked for help and got treatment at that time.
 I collapsed in a matter of minutes from a triggering event in the present.
 I became incredibly symptomatic.
 I was flooded with memories and flashbacks and became completely overwhelmed, depressed, anxious, suicidal, self-harming and eating disordered.
 Looking back, I know that my ability to massively compartmentalize, which had worked for so long, just completely collapsed and became a liability.
 Compartmentalizing works until it does not, and then it becomes a serious problem and it has a label, called dissociation, which can lead to a kind of internal psyche fragmentation.
 There were many hospitalizations and much effort on behalf of my therapists and myself to find some stability.
 But for years, stability was impossible to find, which led to serious suicide attempts.

 By joining intellect with expression, my healing work became very different and therapy is more for "all of me" and eye opening.
-I started thinking outside the box and saw a path that had alluded me.
+I started thinking outside the box and saw paths that had alluded me.
 I changed my lifestyle and changed how I worked at my job.
 I realized I needed to take time for myself.
 I slowed down.
 I paid attention to my limitations.
 I learned to journal.
 I learned to nurture myself.
 Most of all, I took charge of my own healing.
 I took charge of my life.
 I took responsibility.

 This new approach to healing has come at a cost.
 I do have some limitations on what I am able to do and what I take on.
 Accepting what parts of me have held in isolation has meant I have to feel things I never felt before.
 Physical pain, sometimes crippling, is a present day reality.
 Knowing a fuller picture of memories is emotionally painful.